 Your support staff usually sifts through a wide range of resources to get the answers customers expect.
-They have detailed documents to deal with complaints, fix errors or issues and even raise tickets for a more experienced team, if a request goes beyond identified issues.
-Content marketing can reduce this workload by creating relevant content in a resource centre.
+They have detailed documents to deal with complaints, fix errors or issues, and even raise tickets for a more experienced team if a request goes beyond identified issues.
+Content marketing can reduce this workload by creating relevant content in a resource center.

-An increasing number of brands use micro-sites or resource centres to help customers find answers to their commonly asked questions.
-In fact, 70% of customers prefer to use a company’s website to get answers to their questions rather than use phone or email (Social Media Today).
-Creating a resource centre helps customers identify solutions to already known problems.
+An increasing number of brands use micro-sites or resource centers to help customers find answers to their commonly asked questions.
+In fact, 70% of customers prefer to use a company’s website to get answers to their questions rather than use a phone or email, according to Social Media Today.
+Creating a resource center helps customers identify solutions to already known problems.
 This means they no longer need to put in support requests for these common issues.
-Additionally, a resource centre could have searchable content that includes articles and walk-throughs that are easy to navigate.
+Additionally, a resource center could have searchable content that includes articles and walk-throughs that are easy to navigate.

 Sometimes customers file complaints or put in requests through social media channels.
 To cater to these requests more effectively, social media and support teams can join hands.
 While the marketing team can open a line of communication with a customer and help gain additional information, a common portal for addressing grievances can get the job done more quickly.

-Spot the friction points across your customer journey
+3. Spot the friction points across your customer marketing journey

-While customer support can identify friction points, content marketing needs to take stock of the situation in a different manner.
-Basic friction points that often need simple fixes can cause frustration among your customers and this can lead to negative sentiments and loss of customers.
+While customer support can identify friction points, content marketing, and customer-centric marketing needs to take stock of the situation in a different manner.
+Basic friction points that often need simple fixes can cause frustration among your customers, and this can lead to negative sentiments and loss of customers.
 By analyzing the issues raised, marketing teams can spot the friction points along a customer journey.

 A Forrester research found that 66% of adults feel that valuing their time is an essential thing a brand can do for them.
-And exceptional experiences come not just from providing fast and successful resolution for a particular issue.
-It also has a lot to do with creating value-driven content.
+Exceptional experiences come not just from providing fast and successful resolutions for a particular issue, it also has a lot to do with creating value-driven content.
 Customers are most likely to search for an answer online before they raise a support ticket, and that’s where content marketing can come in handy.

 If the marketing team is involved in overall support functions, it can leverage this information to create focused content pieces like eBooks or blogs.
 Collaboration between the content and support teams helps a company find new ways to boost brand value.